Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI

-\begin{conj} [\cite{Flynn}, Conj.
-2] If $n \geq 4$, then there is no $\varphi_{2,c }(z)\in \mathbb{Q}[z]$ with a $\mathbb{Q}$-point of exact period $n$. \end{conj} Now by assuming Conjecture \ref{conj:2.4.1} and also establishing interesting results on rational preperiodic points, in the year 1998, Poonen \cite{Poonen} then concluded that the total number of rational preperiodic points of any quadratic polynomial $\varphi_{2, c}(z)=z^2+c$ is at most nine.
+\begin{conj} [\cite{Flynn}, Conjecture 2] If $n \geq 4$, then there is no quadratic polynomial $\varphi_{2,c }(z) = z^2 + c\in \mathbb{Q}[z]$ with a rational point of exact period $n$. \end{conj} Now by assuming Conjecture \ref{conj:2.4.1} and also establishing interesting results on preperiodic points, in the year 1998, Poonen \cite{Poonen} then concluded that the total number of rational preperiodic points of any quadratic polynomial $\varphi_{2, c}(z)=z^2 +c$ is at most nine.
 We restate here formally Poonen's result as the following corollary: \begin{cor} [\cite{Poonen}, Corollary 1] If Conjecture \ref{conj:2.4.1} holds, then $\#$PrePer$(\varphi_{2,c}, \mathbb{Q}) \leq 9$, for all quadratic maps $\varphi_{2, c}$ defined by $\varphi_{2, c}(z) = z^2 + c$ for all points $c, z\in\mathbb{Q}$. \end{cor}